-In order to remain a church that is pleasing to God, we need to not just stand firm in the face of temptation and persecution, but we have to remember our first love—Jesus.
-While God wants a strong body, He also wants a pure, faithful, hopeful, and soft-hearted church.
+In order to remain a church that is pleasing to God, we need to not just stand firm in the face of temptation and persecution, but we have to remember our first love—Jesus, and His first love, the Jewish people.
+While God wants a strong body, He also wants a pure, radiant, faithful, hopeful, and soft-hearted church at his return.
 This is the bride mentality.

-The church is the bride of Christ.
-Through the help of the Holy Spirit, we maintain the bride mentality, nothing between us, intimacy between us and God and between each other.
+Gentiles have been completely brought in to this covenant by faith, so that, the entire global church is the bride of Christ.
+Gentile or Jewish, our goal is to see the bride awake, from every nation tribe and tongue, with a special eye toward Israel.
+Through the help of the Holy Spirit, we maintain the bride mentality, intimacy between us and God and between each other (hopefully it’s obvious, I mean non-sexual intimacy).
 In seeking to wake and beautify the Bride of Christ (Revelation 3:2, Revelation 19:7), we understand that we are “the church” covenanted in betrothal to Jesus Christ (Hosea 2:19; Eph.
 1:13).
 As those redeemed, we are declared legally righteous by His blood (Rom.
 3:21-28, 4:18-25), and sealed by the Holy Spirit, who has been given to guide us in truth to bring to completion what Jesus had to teach us (John 16:12-13), what the will of the Father is, to bring us to unity (Eph 2:14-18), to equip us for global ministry (Acts 2), to convey the love of God (Romans 5:5), to give spiritual gifts to the people (1 Corinthians), and to wash us continually until Christ is formed in us (Titus 3:5).
 The implications of this will change the world.

-We take communion every time we gather together because it is such a beautiful enactment of our identity and rights as the beloved of God.
-We spend time remembering Jesus, confessing our sins, praying for one another, and taking in the body and blood of Jesus.
+We take communion every time we gather together because it is such a beautiful enactment of our identity and rights as the beloved of God and as friends of the bridegroom.
+We spend time remembering Jesus, remind one another to wait expectantly for His coming, confessing our sins, praying for one another, and taking in the body and blood of Jesus.
 Here’s why this is so important as the body of Christ.